FurryCoders/FALocalRepo/README.md

         2. Build a Session object and add the provided cookies
         3. Check validity of cookies and bypass cloudflare

         If all these steps are completed without errors then the program will proceed to download the targets.
-As a bonus feature the program will also handle filetypes to make sure the submission files have the correct extension.
+As a bonus feature the program will also handle filetypes to make sure the submission files have the correct extension.<br>
+        If the the program cannot verify the cookies and connect to the forum then it will abort the download and check the cookies for some common errors.

         The program also throttles download speed down to 100KB/sec to avoid taxing the forum's servers with a huge number of requests and downloads close to each other.